 - Drill with 1/4 or 1/2″ drill bit

 I bought my metal trash can at Lowe’s.
-All they had was the 31 gallon size.
-It was about $25.
+The one I purchased was 31 gallons.
 You want metal instead of plastic because these galvanized metal cans are rodent proof, odor proof, and rust proof.

 Next you want to drill some holes in your can.
 1/4 or 1/2 inch is fine.
 The holes are so that moisture can drain out, and so that earthworms can get in and help decompose the organic matter in the can.

 Drill about 20 holes in the bottom of the can, and about 20 holes around the sides of the can.
 You only need to drill holes in the bottom third of the can.
 This is the portion of the can that will be in the ground.

 Next dig a hole that is about half as deep as the can.
 Set the can into the ground and pat soil down around the sides.

 About half of the can should be above ground (see photo).
 Your can is now ready for your kitchen scraps.

 Add your kitchen scraps a couple of times a week.
 After you add the food scraps, add a thin layer of dirt.

 If your compost gets too wet or starts to smell, you can add some “brown matter” such as grass clippings, shredded paper, saw dust, or straw.